Statue Of Liberty Tickets And Tours

 If there is one icon that represents New York, it is the Statue of Liberty.
 Visiting it or going around it by boat is an experience you can't miss on your trip to New York, if only for the postcard views of Manhattan from Liberty Island.

-Buying your tickets in advance will save you two lines: the ferry line to Liberty Island and the line to get to the Statue.
-Here are the best ways to visit the Statue:
+Buying your tickets in advance will save you two lines: the ferry line to Liberty Island and the museum lines.
+Below, you can learn about some of the options available.
+They do not include admission to the Statue of Liberty but will allow you to get to the Statue of Liberty, see the surroundings in detail and visit the museums:

 How much does it cost to visit the Statue of Liberty?